Marcussy34/upstage-demo/README.md

-# Document Parser Demo
+# Document Parser Demo with RAG Chatbot

-A Next.js application that demonstrates document parsing using the Upstage Document Parsing API and Pinecone vector database for semantic search.
-This project allows users to upload documents (PDF, PNG, JPG), view the parsed content in multiple formats, and stores the content as embeddings for future semantic search.
+A Next.js application that demonstrates document parsing and RAG (Retrieval-Augmented Generation) chatbot capabilities using Upstage APIs and Pinecone vector database.
+This project allows users to upload documents, parse them, and interact with the content through a semantic search-powered chatbot.

 ## Features